-The Debt-to-Equity ratio, or D/E ratio, represents a company’s financial leverage, and measures how much a company is leveraged through debt, relative to its shareholders’ equity.
-The D/E ratio is a metric commonly to measure how much a company is leveraging through external versus internal financing.
+The debt-to-equity ratio, or D/E ratio, represents a company’s financial leverage and measures how much a company is leveraged through debt, relative to its shareholders’ equity.
+The D/E ratio is a metric commonly used to measure the extent to which a company is leveraged through external versus internal financing.

-The D/E ratio is a type of gearing ratio, which is a group of financial ratios comparing a company’s equity to its borrowed funds or liabilities.
+The D/E ratio is a type of gearing ratio, comprising a group of financial ratios, which compares a company’s equity to its borrowed funds or liabilities.
 The D/E ratio is also known as the company’s gearing or leverage.

 The D/E ratio is obtained by dividing the sum of the company’s debt by its total shareholders’ equity.
-It should be noted that the definition of debt may include other liabilities such as accounts payable, as these are amounts owed to other parties, similar to debt.
-In general, the calculation can be illustrated by the following formula:
+The definition of debt may include other liabilities such as accounts payable, as these are amounts owed to other parties, similar to debt.
+The formula is as follows:

-For example, a company has $2 million in assets and $1 million in debt.
-To obtain the company’s equity figure, $1 million is subtracted from the $2 million in assets, as this figure includes assets funded by both debt and equity.
-This gives an equity figure of $1 million and a D/E ratio of 1.0, which is derived by dividing the total debt of $1 million by the equity figure of $1 million.
+For example, a company has USD2 million in assets and USD1 million in debt.
+To obtain the company’s equity figure, USD1 million is subtracted from the USD2 million in assets, as this figure includes assets funded by both debt and equity.
+This gives an equity figure of USD1 million and a D/E ratio of 1.0, which is derived by dividing the total debt of USD1 million by the equity figure of USD1 million.

 Read also: What is Loan-To-Cost (LTC) Ratio?

-However, the D/E ratio may sometimes be applied to personal finance, where it is known as the Personal Debt-to-Equity Ratio.
-The Personal D/E ratio is calculated by dividing an individual’s total personal liabilities by their personal equity.
-The personal equity figure can be obtained by subtracting liabilities from total personal assets.
-Similar to the D/E ratio for companies, the personal D/E ratio is also used to assess personal financial risk through existing leverage.
+However, the D/E ratio may sometimes be applied to personal finance, where it is known as personal debt-to-equity ratio.
+The personal D/E ratio is calculated by dividing an individual’s total personal liabilities by his personal equity.
+The personal equity figure is obtained by subtracting liabilities from total personal assets.
+Similar to the D/E ratio for companies, the personal D/E ratio can also assess personal financial risk through existing leverage.

 Read also: Understanding Investment Properties

-While the definition of a good D/E ratio varies by industry, geography, company size, and other factors, in general a D/E ratio of between 0 and 1.0 is seen as healthy, and a D/E ratio of above 2.0 is seen as high.
+While the definition of a good D/E ratio varies by industry, geography, company size and other factors, in general, a D/E ratio of between 0 and 1.0 is considered healthy whilst a D/E ratio of above 2.0 is deemed high.

 For example, the banking industry typically tends to operate with a higher proportion of debt relative to equity.
-Therefore, a D/E Ratio of more than 1.0 is common, indicating that the company’s total liabilities exceeds their total shareholder equity, however this may not necessarily mean that the company is struggling to meet financial obligations.
+Therefore, a D/E ratio of more than 1.0 is common, indicating that the company’s total liabilities exceed its total shareholder equity.
+However, this may not necessarily mean that the company is struggling to meet its financial obligations.

-In the technology industry, whose operations are typically not capital-intensive, the normal range for a D/E ratio is lower, and averages around 0.5.
+In the technology industry, whose operations are typically not capital-intensive, the normal range for a D/E ratio is lower, averaging around 0.5.
 This means that the company’s total liabilities amounts to half of its total shareholder equity.
-In such an industry where a low D/E Ratio is the norm, the benchmark for what is considered a high D/E Ratio is also lower.
+In such an industry where a low D/E ratio is the norm, the benchmark for what is considered a high D/E ratio is correspondingly lower.

-A Debt-to-Equity Ratio may also be negative if a company has negative shareholder equity, where a company’s liabilities are more than its assets.
-This is seen as very risky and may indicate that the company may be approaching bankruptcy.
+A debt-to-equity ratio may also be negative if a company has negative shareholder equity, where its liabilities are more than its assets.
+Thus a company with a high D/E ratio is perceived as risky, as it could be an early indicator that the company is approaching a potential bankruptcy.

-The Long-term D/E ratio measures the proportion of a company’s long-term debt relative to its shareholders’ equity.
-Long-term debt is commonly defined as debt that is due to be repaid after twelve months or more.
+The long-term D/E ratio measures the proportion of a company’s long-term debt relative to its shareholders’ equity.
+Long-term debt is commonly defined as debt that is due to be repaid after 12 months or more.

-The Long-term D/E ratio is not as commonly used as the D/E ratio, as it does not provide a comprehensive view of all liabilities a company is due to pay.
-It tends to be used in conjunction with the D/E ratio to obtain a view on how much of a company’s liabilities are long-dated as opposed to due within a year.
+The long-term D/E ratio is not as commonly used as the D/E ratio, as it does not provide a comprehensive view of all the liabilities a company is due to pay.
+It tends to be used in conjunction with the D/E ratio to obtain a view on how much a company’s liabilities are long-term, as opposed to such liabilities being due within a year.

-In a Debt to Equity Swap, a company’s debt is offset in exchange for equity in the company.
-This allows the company to write off debts owed to lenders and is typically carried out in the event of a company’s imminent bankruptcy, or if they are unable to meet their debt repayments.
+In a debt to equity swap, a company’s debt is offset in exchange for equity in the company.
+This allows the company to write off debts owed to lenders and is typically carried out in the event of a company’s imminent bankruptcy, or if it is unable to meet its debt repayments.

-The net result of a Debt to Equity Swap is that the D/E ratio is lowered as the total amount of liabilities outstanding has decreased, and the amount of shareholder’s equity has increased.
+The net result of a debt to equity swap is a lower D/E ratio since the total amount of liabilities outstanding has decreased, with a corresponding increase in the amount of shareholder’s equity.

-Firstly, the D/E ratio cannot be used as a benchmark across all industries and companies, as the levels for what is perceived as a low or high D/E ratio varies across industries, geographies, and other factors.
+Firstly, the D/E ratio cannot be used as a benchmark across all industries and companies, as the level at which the D/E ratio could be perceived as low or high varies across industries, geographies and also dependent on other factors.

-Secondly, the term debt is used quite loosely and different analysts may classify different assets as debt or equity quite subjectively.
-Preferred stock for example may be categorised by some as equity, while a preferred dividend may be seen by others as debt, due to its value and limited liquidation rights.
-Such varying treatment of D/E ratios can significantly impact companies such as Real Estate Investment Trusts (REITs), which tend to hold more preferred stock with a higher amount of debt used as leverage as part of their business model.
+Secondly, the term debt is often loosely used.
+Thus, analysts might be subjective in their interpretation and judgment, resulting in possible variations on how they classify different assets as either debt or equity.
+Preferred stock for example may be categorised by some as equity, while a preferred dividend may be perceived by others as debt, due to its value and limited liquidation rights.
+Such varying treatments and computation of D/E ratios can significantly impact companies such as real estate investment trusts (REITs), which tend to hold more preferred stocks with a higher amount of debt used as leverage, as part of their business model.

-Companies can also manipulate their D/E ratio by controlling what is classified as debt or equity on their accounts.
-This affects the credibility of the D/E ratio as a measure of a company’s financial leverage, and investors should bear this in mind when only looking at the D/E ratio as a measure of a company’s financial health.
-The D/E ratio is a useful measure, however investors should use it in conjunction with other metrics and analysis in order to derive a holistic view of a company’s financial health and performance.
+Companies can also influence their D/E ratio by controlling what is classified as debt or equity in their financial statements.
+This affects the credibility of the D/E ratio as a measure of a company’s financial leverage.
+Thus, investors should always use the D/E ratio in conjunction with other metrics and analysis to derive a holistic view of a company’s financial health and performance.